 This blog post is in no way intended to serve as legal advice.
 It provides transparency to some of the actions True has taken to be a better marketing communicator.
 Please consult a legal professional to ensure you are GDPR-compliant.

-With fines as high as $20 million or 4% of revenue for non-compliance, it’s no surprise that marketers around the world are making efforts to prepare for the General Data Protection Regulation (GDPR) taking effect on May 25, 2018.
+With fines as high as $20 million or 4% of revenue for non-compliance, it’s no surprise that marketers around the world are making efforts to prepare for the General Data Protection Regulation (GDPR) became law on May 25, 2018.
 The legislation is the most comprehensive regulation ever implemented to address how companies collect and use data for EU residents — and True is proactively making changes to be compliant.